How To Jump Start A Car?

 Follow these steps carefully to connect the jumper cables.

-1. Red to Dead: Attach one end of the red (positive) cable to the positive terminal of the dead battery.
+1. Red to Dead: Attach one end of the red (positive) cable to the dead battery’s positive terminal.

-2. Red to Donor: Attach the other end of the red cable to the positive terminal of the charged battery.
+2. Red to Donor: Connect the red cable’s other end to the charged battery’s positive terminal.

 3. Black to Donor: Connect the black (negative) cable to the negative terminal of the charged battery.